clawpack/doc/doc/bouss1d.rst

 See :ref:`bouss2d` and [BergerLeVeque2023]_ for more discussion of the Boussinesq-type equations SGN and MS that are implemented in GeoClaw.
+We recommend using the Serre-Green-Naghdi (SGN) equations rather than Madsen-Sorensen (MS), which has similar dispersive properties but is less stable.

 .. _bouss1d_usage: